An efficient approach for solving stiff nonlinear boundary value problems: Straight-Inverse method for solving IVPs for the second order differential equations

 \end{theorem}

-\begin{proof} As it was pointed out above, the function $x(u),$ which is (by definition) inverse of the exact solution $u(x)$ should be solution to the IVP \eqref{first_eq_inverse}, \eqref{boundary_cond_inverse}.
-Under the assumptions of the theorem, equation \eqref{first_eq_inverse} becomes a partial case of the well known Bernoulli equation, which allows us to express the function $x(u)$ in the closed form (see, for example, \cite{zaitsev2002handbook}):
+\begin{proof} As it is stated in Lemma \ref{Lemma_x_is_a_solution_to_inverse_problem}, the function $x(u),$ which is (by definition) inverse of the exact solution $u(x),$ should be the solution to IVP \eqref{first_eq_inverse}, \eqref{boundary_cond_inverse}.
+Under the assumptions of the theorem, equation \eqref{first_eq_inverse} becomes a partial case of the well known Bernoulli equation, which allows us to express the solution $x(u)$ in the closed form (see, for example, \cite{zaitsev2002handbook}):

-From \eqref{equation_n_independent_on_x}, \eqref{equation_n_continuously_differentiable}, \eqref{equation_n_positive} and the Picard-Lindel\"{o}f theorem (see \cite[p.
-38]{Teschl_ODE_and_DS}) it follows that function $x(u)$ \eqref{inverse_solution_closed_form} belongs to $C^{3}([0, +\infty))$ and is the unique solution to the IVP \eqref{first_eq_inverse}, \eqref{boundary_cond_inverse} on $[0, +\infty).$
+From \eqref{equation_n_independent_on_x}, \eqref{equation_n_continuously_differentiable}, \eqref{equation_n_positive}, \eqref{restrictions_on_initial_conditions} and the Picard-Lindel\"{o}f theorem (see \cite[p.
+38]{Teschl_ODE_and_DS}) it follows that function $x(u)$ \eqref{inverse_solution_closed_form} belongs to $C^{3}([u_{a}, +\infty))$ and is the unique solution to the IVP \eqref{first_eq_inverse}, \eqref{boundary_cond_inverse} on $[u_{a}, +\infty).$